-Now we can add the news about Mickey Callaway to the rest of the drama, craziness and occasional creepiness of this offseason.
+Now we can add the news about Mickey Callaway to the rest of the drama, craziness, and occasional creepiness of this offseason.
 Like Jared Porter before him, Calloway was too much of a he-man to accept no for an answer from the women who caught his eye.
 He knew that an unsolicited shirtless pic of himself would surely seal the deal with the most reluctant of female reporters stubbornly insisting on maintaining a professional relationship.
 I mean, access has to be worth something, am I right?

-As to whether the Callaway revelations, coming on top of the Porter embarrassment, will affect the Mets pursuit of Trevor Bauer, my guess would be no. In fairness, Bauer's transgressions were about bullying women virtually, not sending them pictures of his private parts.
+As to whether the Callaway revelations, coming on top of the Porter embarrassment, will affect the Mets' pursuit of Trevor Bauer, my guess would be no. In fairness, Bauer's transgressions were about bullying women virtually, not sending them pictures of his private parts.
 By all accounts, the Mets already have an offer out to the free agent pitcher, and I can't see them pulling it back now.

 These past three months have been full of events that have run the gamut of emotions for Mets fans.
-I've been, in turn, elated, frustrated, euphoric, annoyed and confused — sometimes in the same week.
+I've been, in turn, elated, frustrated, euphoric, annoyed, and confused — sometimes in the same week.
 It definitely hasn't been boring.
-Apparently boring moved out when the Wilpons packed up and left.
-My hope is that the events on the field will be even more compelling than the offseason drama, and there will no longer a need to discuss the bad behavior of self-entitled men.
+Apparently, boring moved out when the Wilpons packed up and left.
+My hope is that the events on the field will be even more compelling than the offseason drama, and there will no longer be a need to discuss the bad behavior of self-entitled men.